macmanes-lab/protocols/TagSeq.md

 ***If you prefer, you may pool all 8 of your samples into one 14 mL tube (160 uL total pooled sample), and add RLT buffer (480 uL), RNA Binding Buffer (1.28 mL), and 100% ETOH (1.28 mL) in proportional volumes to the pooled samples (for a total final volume of 3.2 mL).

-   - Add 700 uL of your pooled samples to a single zymo column.
+   - Add a maximum of 700 uL of your pooled samples to a single zymo column.
 Spin at Room Temperature for 30 seconds at 10,000g.
-   - Discard the flow-through, keep the column, and add another 700 uL of the pooled samples, then centrifuge for 30 seconds at 10,000g.
+   - Discard the flow-through, keep the column, and add another maximum of 700 uL of the pooled samples, then centrifuge for 30 seconds at 10,000g.
-   - Repeat the previous step until you have spun all of your pooled sample through the zymo column (discarding all the flow through).
+   - Repeat the previous step until you have spun all of your pooled sample through the single zymo column (discarding all the flow-through).
    - Add 400 uL of RNA Prep Buffer to the column and centrifuge for 30 seconds at 10,000g, then discard the flow-through.
    - Add 700 uL of RNA Wash Buffer to the column and centrifuge for 30 seconds at 10,000g, then discard the flow-through.
    - Add ANOTHER 400 uL of RNA Wash Buffer to the column and centrifuge for 2 minutes at 10,000g, then discard the flow-through.
-   - Transfer the zymo column into an RNase-free epindorf tube and add 16 uL of DNase/RNase-free water directly to the column filter and centrifuge for 30 seconds at 10,000g.
+   - Transfer the zymo column into an RNase-free epindorf tube (cut off the cap) and add 16 uL of DNase/RNase-free water directly to the column filter and centrifuge for 30 seconds at 10,000g.
    - KEEP flow-through in the epindorf tube and add an additional 16 uL of water to the column filter, and centrifuge for 30 seconds at 10,000g.
    - KEEP flow through.
 You have 32 uL of RNA.
 Use immidiately or store at -80 degrees Celcius.
+   - ***PLEASE NOTE*** Only 50 uL total can be put through the Poly A module.
+Therefore, if you need to use multiple columns (because each column can only take up to 5 ug RNA), please plan accordingly so that your total elution does not exceed 50 uL).

 #### 8A) Proceed : 5 minutes